Lucca Tuscany, Italy Travel Guide

 The city walls and botanical garden are wonderful for peaceful strolls and quiet contemplation.

 Nightclub and dancing options are limited within Lucca's historic center.
-Piazza dell'Anfiteatro and surrounding streets offer lively bars and cafes, ideal for evening drinks (aperitivo) and people-watching.
+Piazza dell'Anfiteatro and surrounding streets offer lively bars and cafes, ideal for evening drinks (aperitivo) and individuals-watching.
 The Passeggiata (evening stroll) is a popular local pastime.

 Most late-night entertainment centers around cafes and bars open until late, offering drinks and conversation.
 Check local listings upon arrival for current events or smaller performances.